MarianaDorantes/PowerBI-Portfolio/Electric Vehicles/README.md

 Data on car brands, models, and specifications was obtained from Kaggle: https://www.kaggle.com/datasets/kkhandekar/cheapest-electric-cars.

-Creation procedure: To build this report, the following steps were performed:
+Creation procedure: To build this report, the following steps were followed:

 ##### General:
 1. Data cleaning and transformation: Rename columns, split columns, replace values, remove duplicates, remove unnecessary columns, and sort rows.